threeday0905/perrier/README.md

     console.log( config ) );
     // { logger: {  logPath: '/home/logs/production.log', logLevel: 'info+error' }

-the **global** field will be source, if any other field contains *{{key}}*, it will be replaced.
+The **global** field will be template source, if any other field contains *{{key}}*, it will be replaced with corresponding content.

-so that you can change the first arg in different environment, but keep same log config.
+ｓo that you can change the first arg in different environment, but keep same log config file.

 #### 3. Link to Other Config